danieled39/PurpleRocket/README.md

 # PurpleRocket
-A baby Javascript project
+A baby Javascript project.
-Click the rocket and blast off
+Click the rocket and rocket goes blast off.
-It's lame but at least my 3-year-old thinks it's cool
+It's lame but at least my 3-year-old thinks it's cool.